 While there are free subscriptions for research and analysis, you want to consider using the paid subscriptions because they tend to be more authentic and favor traders.
 It is educational and resourceful to use paid research and analysis.
 You can consider Morningstar and Investors.com because they are well-respected sites with a lot of information.
 Also, be careful because some the paid subscriptions are run by independent traders or services which claim to teach investors to be 99 percent successful.

-8. Take classes and go to seminars
+8. Take classes and go to trade seminars

 While it may cost you to join stock trading training classes and seminars, it is also a viable way to learn about the market.
 Many classes and seminars allow speakers to show strategies they have used over the past years to succeed in the market.
 You may also find free seminars but be conscious of their sales pitch, which may be offered at the end of the sessions.
 Others sites such as alvexo.com are resourceful.

-9. Practice stock trading through a simulator
+9. Practice stock trading through a trading demo-account

 10. Start trading with real capital